BrunoJohann/ProAgenda/backend/ENDPOINTS.md

 - Metrics, professionals, and services admin APIs all apply `ScopeGuard` to ensure the authenticated user can access the path resources.
 - Professional self-service routes expect the JWT payload to include `professionalId`; otherwise an error is thrown.
 - Public endpoints commonly require the tenant slug via `tenant` query parameter to resolve the tenant context.
+- Customer portal routes expect the JWT payload to include a valid `userId` linked to a Customer record.
+- WhatsApp integration requires a `WHATSAPP_INTEGRATION_TOKEN` configured via environment variable.

+## Customer Types

+Appointments now track the customer type:
+- **REGISTERED**: Customer has a User account with login (role CUSTOMER)
+- **IDENTIFIED_NO_LOGIN**: Customer is identified with contact info but no login
+- **WALKIN_NAME_ONLY**: Walk-in customer with only name (no persistent Customer record)

+## Appointment Sources

+Appointments are tagged with their creation source:
+- **INTERNAL**: Created via admin/professional interface
+- **CUSTOMER_PORTAL**: Created by logged-in customer
+- **WHATSAPP**: Created via WhatsApp integration
+- **INTEGRATION**: Created via other integrations

+## Metrics

+The metrics endpoint (`/v1/admin/filiais/:id/metrics`) now includes:
+- `summary.bySource`: Breakdown of appointments by source (INTERNAL, CUSTOMER_PORTAL, WHATSAPP, INTEGRATION)
+- `summary.byCustomerType`: Breakdown of appointments by customer type (REGISTERED, IDENTIFIED_NO_LOGIN, WALKIN_NAME_ONLY)